Integrated Pest Management Plan

 - Education and training for IPM personnel.

 Training of personnel is critical to the success of an IPM program.
 Staff, students, pest managers and the public shall be educated about potential school pest problems, the IPM Policy, and procedures that will be used to achieve the desired pest management objectives.
-Within five months of district adoption of this policy, the IPM Committee will agree on a plan to educate and train these constituencies.

 All pest control companies contracted by the District shall follow all provisions of the policy.
 Licensed and certified pest control operators are required to include information on any school pesticide application that they perform as part of their otherwise applicable reporting requirements.